-Undated photograph of Horne's Department Store (now Empire Records).
+Undated photograph of Horne's Department Store (now Empire Records), at 719 Washington Road.
 Image courtesy of the Historical Society of Mount Lebanon.

-1964 photograph of Horne's Department Store (now Empire Records).
+1964 photograph of Horne's Department Store (now Empire Records), at 719 Washington Road.
 Image courtesy of the Historical Society of Mount Lebanon.

-1930s photograph of the Stevenson Williams Building.
+Undated photograph of the Stevenson Williams Building (664-668 Washington Road).
 Image courtesy of the Historical Society of Mount Lebanon.